sureshkumar2704/Medicinal-Plant-Classification/README.md

-# 🧠 Medicinal Plant Classifier & Identifier
+# 🧠 Identification and Classification of Medicinal Plant

 This project uses a **VGG16-based Convolutional Neural Network (CNN)** to classify medicinal plants from images of either **leaves** or **entire plants**.
 It features a **Streamlit-powered web app** that predicts the plant type and dynamically fetches a summary from **Wikipedia** or **Healthline**.